neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 By defining the *Daily Musings* page as short 'thought nuggets' I set the bar low in terms of size.
 This prevents me from procrastinating writing, becuase writing a tidbit seems far more manageable than an entire post.

 It's way easier for me to meet an expectation of a <500 word thought nugget versus a full on 1000+ word post.
 That comes with less cognitive resistance to posting (i.e. less procrastinating).

+Eventually, I'll take the date tags off and it'll just be 'Daily Musings'.
+But for now, I totally need the extra accountability to continually re-visit and re-post.